Richard Corben: Biography

-Due to the sexual nature of Corben's art, it has been accused of being pornographic, a description he himself disagrees with, preferring to call his work "sensual" instead.
+Due to the sexual nature of Corben's art, it has been accused of being pornographic, a description he disagreed with, preferring to call his work "sensual" instead.
 One notorious example was the interview he gave Heavy Metal editor Brad Balfour in 1981.
 Corben was very dissatisfied with the interview.
 He felt it portrayed him as a "petty, childish, borderline psychotic oaf".
 He wrote a letter in retort, which was published in the September 1981 issue.

-Corben did the cover of Meat Loaf's Bat Out of Hell, Jim Steinman's Bad for Good and a movie poster (based on a drawing by Neal Adams) for the Brian De Palma film Phantom of the Paradise.
+Corben did the cover of Meat Loaf's Bat Out of Hell, Jim Steinman's Bad for Good and a movie poster (based on a layout compositional sketch by Neal Adams) for the Brian De Palma film Phantom of the Paradise.
 In addition, he provided cover art for the VHS release of the low-budget horror film Spookies.

 In 2000, Corben collaborated with Brian Azzarello on five issues of Azzarello's run on Hellblazer (146–150) which was collected in a trade called Hellblazer: Hard Time.
 He also adapted the classic horror story The House on the Borderland by William Hope Hodgson for DC's Vertigo imprint.
 In 2001, Azzarello and Corben teamed up to create Marvel's Startling Stories: Banner (a four issue mini-series exploring Doc Samson's relationship with Bruce Banner) and Marvel MAX's Cage (a five issue mini-series starring Luke Cage).
 In June 2004, Corben joined with Garth Ennis to produce The Punisher: The End, a one-shot title for Marvel published under the MAX imprint as part of Marvel's The End series.
 The story tells of The Punisher's final days on an earth ravaged by nuclear holocaust.
 Ever the independent, Corben would work with rocker Rob Zombie and Steve Niles in 2005 on a project for IDW Publishing called Bigfoot.
 In 2007, Corben did a two issue run on Marvel Comics' surreal demon biker, Ghost Rider.
 At Marvel's MAX imprint he has produced Haunt of Horror, a mini-series adapting classic works of horror to comics.
 The first mini-series, published in 2006, was based on the stories of Edgar Allan Poe followed by a second series in 2008 adapting works by H. P. Lovecraft.
 Between 2008 and 2009 he illustrated the flashback sequences in Conan of Cimmeria #1–7, collected as Conan Volume 7: Cimmeria.
 In 2009 he illustrated Starr the Slayer for Marvel's MAX comics imprint.
 Since then Corben has done more work for Marvel, DC, IDW, and most notably Dark Horse, drawing the Eisner Award-winning Hellboy.

 In May 2020, Parallax Studio announced preproduction on the live-action animated film MEAD (originally titled To Meet the Faces You Meet) based on the comic book Fever Dreams illustrated by Corben and written by Jan Strnad.
 The film stars Robert Picardo and Samuel Hunt and features the voices of Patton Oswalt and Patrick Warburton.
-MEAD was premiered at the 2022 Cannes Film Festival on May 22, 2022, and will be released for streaming in North America on August 9, 2022.
+MEAD was premiered at the 2022 Cannes Film Festival on May 22, 2022, and was released for streaming in North America on August 9, 2022.